-RHSCIR captures length of stay during the acute and rehabilitation admission.
-In 2018, the average number of days spent in acute care following a traumatic SCI was 24 days for individuals with incomplete paraplegia, 33 days for individuals with complete paraplegia, 22 days for individuals with incomplete tetraplegia and 51 days for individuals with complete tetraplegia.

-The average length of stay for those who were admitted to a RHSCIR Rehab Hospital was 59 days for those with incomplete paraplegia, 76 days for those with complete paraplegia and 115 days for those with complete tetraplegia and 115 days for those with complete tetraplegia.
-The average length of stay for incomplete injuries in both acute and rehabilitation settings are lower for both paraplegia and tetraplegia.
+RHSCIR captures length of stay during acute and rehabilitation admissions.
+In 2019, the average number of days spent in acute care following a traumatic SCI was 25 days for individuals with incomplete paraplegia, 29 days for individuals with complete paraplegia, 30 days for individuals with incomplete tetraplegia and 37 days for individuals with complete tetraplegia.
+The average length of stay for those who were admitted to a RHSCIR Rehab Hospital was 59 days for those with incomplete paraplegia, 78 days for those with complete paraplegia, 76 days for those with incomplete tetraplegia and 118 days for those with complete tetraplegia.
+The average length of stay for incomplete injuries in both acute and rehabilitation settings are lower, compared to complete injuries, for both paraplegia and tetraplegia.